 During October 2019 the Southeast Hub hosted a workshop with local and regional subject matter experts to share knowledge and develop plans for addressing salinization issues in the region.
 The workshop was sponsored by the State Climate Office of North Carolina, and Director Kathie Dello gave the keynote address.
 Invited speakers gave short talks describing their research, what they know about current and future salinity issues, and management options for improving productivity and resilience of working lands.
 Group discussions followed each presentation to allow for questions and information sharing.

-Information learned during and after the workshop is being used develop a soil salinization mitigation and adaptation manual for farm and forest management.
+Information learned during and after the workshop was used to develop Identification, Mitigation, and Adaptation to Salinization on Working Lands in the U.S. Southeast, a soil salinization mitigation and adaptation manual for farm and forest management.
 The manual will allow land managers to identify the stage, cause, and likely progression of salinization on their land, mitigation options if possible, and if not, adaptation strategies that are available.

 Factors Impacting Changing Levels of Coastal Soil Salinity